This article was updated on May 15, 2020.

 Follow the Inca Trail to Peru’s Most Famous Ruins

 One of our personal favorite trips we’ve done was visiting Cusco in Peru on our way to see the infamous ruins of Machu Picchu.
 The city is a quaint Peruvian town with a colonial charm and a popular stop on the way to the Incan ruins.
 The Inca Trail & Machu Picchu hike is not quite like the previously mentioned two as this is an easier task with more of a “glamping” experience.
 Before the four-day hike, you’ll even have the opportunity to enjoy gay nightlife at a gay bar in Lima.
 For a gastronomy adventure, you’ll want to try cuy, fried or roasted guinea pig.
 We found this Peruvian dish tastes better than it looks.
 This nine day trip exploring the Andes Mountains while developing camaraderie with your group is sure to be a memorable experience.

 Pick Your (Out) Adventure

-If an active vacation is right up your alley than you’ve got three great gay tours to choose from.
-As a gay traveller, you have to be aware of your safety when traveling abroad, especially to developing countries where LGBT laws have not caught up with the western world.
+If an active vacation is right up your alley then you’ve got three great gay tours to choose from.
+As a gay traveler, you have to be aware of your safety when traveling abroad, especially to developing countries where LGBT laws have not caught up with the western world.
 Booking a trip with Out Adventures guarantees you extra safety as they have already secured gay-friendly accommodations and guides.
 No matter which tour you choose, a group leader will be there during the entire trip to ensure everything goes smoothly.
 All tours also include travel insurance, transfers, meals, expert guides and best of all, new friends and unforgettable experiences.
-And don’t forget, you can save up to $200 on all OUT Adventures trips when booking online.
+You can save up to $200 on all OUT Adventures trips when booking online.
 Click here to get your special discount.